sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 ### Get an account on the cluster

 To get an Apocrita account you need to make a [request to ITS Research](https://www.hpc.qmul.ac.uk/twiki/bin/view/HPC/RequestAccount).
-Once this has been set up you can continue to log in with the details provided
+Once this has been set up you can continue to log in with the details provided.

-### Logging in from Mac (or other unix systems)
+### Logging in from Mac (or other Unix systems)
 OS X (and indeed all Linux distributions) have an application called Terminal.
 On your Mac you can find it in Applications -> Utilities.

 1. Open Terminal